-Problem Statement 5 (Prioritized): 47% of first grade students and 62% of second grade students did not meet benchmark on BAS beginning of the year comprehension.
+Problem Statement 5 (Prioritized): In the 22-23 school year, 47% (25 students) of first grade students and 62% (32 students) of second grade students did not meet benchmark on BAS beginning of the year comprehension.
 Students with a deficit in reading comprehension will not make adequate reading progress, which will contribute to gaps in learning as they move on to more complex skills through the years.
 Root Cause: An emphasis on vocabulary instruction is not being done with fidelity.
 Professional learning will be provided on the importance of vocabulary instruction to build reading comprehension.
 Teachers will be presented with the "why" and the importance of vocabulary instruction followed by spiraling review throughout the year.
 Discussions and data review will be held during grade level PLC.